 Professional group plan admins: Clicking into a channel shows the overall time duration of a channel, the number of members, and the average completion of the channel.

 Enterprise group plan admins: Clicking into a channel shows all the information that Professional has, as well as your members who’ve viewed the channel, which team they're on, if they can view or edit the channel, the date that they joined the channel, last activity, and how much they’ve watched in the channel.
-Jump into our getting started with advanced channels analytics article to discover more.
+Read our advanced channels analytics article to discover more.

-Both Enterprise and Professional group plans have access to the basic channels report download in the upper right-hand side of the screen.
+Both Enterprise and Professional group plans have access to the basic channels report download in the upper right-hand side of the screen ("E" in screenshot above).

-This csv report is updated in real-time with all active users on your plan.
+This csv report is updated in real-time with all active learners on your plan.
 The channels analytics report can help answer questions such as:

 - What are my most-watched and most-joined channels?